 - An initiation ceremony was held in complete secrecy where the Rule was read out to the new member

-- If you were too young, you might be barred until you were older.
+- The Templar rule book stated that if you were too young, you might be barred until you were older.
 Then you could join in order to “wipe out the enemies of Christ from the Holy Land”

 - The Templars had permanent and temporary memberships.
 They also had a special class of membership for men who were married.
 But married men joining the Templars could not wear the sacred white mantle which indicated pureness and chastity